Cristiano Roland

-Cristiano Rocha Canedo Roland (born 4 October 1976), known simply as Cristiano, is a retired Brazilian footballer who played as a left-back.
+Cristiano Rocha Canedo Roland (born 4 October 1976), sometimes known simply as Cristiano, is a retired Brazilian footballer who played as a left-back.
 He is currently the head coach of Vietnam U17.

 He started at Grêmio and moved to Vasco da Gama in 1996, where he won the Brasileirão in 1997.
 In 1998, he signed with Beira-Mar winning a Portuguese Cup in 1999 and transferring to Benfica in 2002, where he won another Portuguese Cup in 2004.
 In 2007, he moved to the V-League, playing for Hanoi T&T on two different spells, winning three major titles.